Back to all posts

 You and three friends want to play.
 Everyone is in.
 Then comes the question that quietly breaks half the groups that ever try to form.
 Who is going to run it?
 One person looks at their schedule.
 Another says they would but they have never done it.
 A third already runs a game on Wednesdays and is tapped.
 The text thread goes quiet.
 Two weeks later nobody has played anything.

 This is the Game Master shortage.
 It is the structural reason so many people who love D&D and other tabletop RPGs cannot actually find a seat at a table.
 It is real, and it is decades old.
-This post lays out the numbers, the causes, and what actually moves the needle.
+This post lays out the numbers, the causes, where to look for a Game Master, and what actually moves the needle.

 The Numbers